EkardNT/udp_listener/README.md

 # udp_listener

-A very simple program which listens on a UDP socket address for incoming packets and writes the received data to standard output.
+A very simple program which listens on a UDP socket for incoming packets and writes the received data to standard output.
 On startup, the program prints the actual local bind address to standard error.
 This is useful for when you don't specify a port to bind to, so that you can see the OS-chosen port.

+You may bind to more than one socket address.
+In that case, data is written to standard out from all sockets in the order in which it was received.

 ## Usage